Conditional regression for the Nonlinear Single-Variable Model: An estimator for the Nonlinear Single-Variable Model

 There are two apparent shortcomings in our results: \begin{enumerate}[label=(\roman*)] \itemsep0em \item the assumption that $f$ is coarsely monotone.
-While similar conditions have appeared in other works using conditional regression \citep[see][for a discussion]{LMV22B}, and even in recent approaches based on gradient descent for the single- and multi-index models \citep[see e.g.,][and references therein]{pmlr-v247-damian24a,JMLR:v22:20-1288,bietti2023learninggaussianmultiindexmodels} the ``amount of oscillation'' of $f$ appears prominently and imposes additional sampling requirements (e.g., scaling as $d^{\mathcal{O}(L)}$ where $L$ is the number of vanishing moments in the Hermite polynomial basis, albeit it is not clear to us that such assumptions and sampling requirements are sharp); \item the second shortcoming is that we have a second additive term, which we call {\em{curve approximation error}}, which does not vanish as $n$ tends to infinity.
+While similar conditions have appeared in other works using conditional regression \citep[see][for a discussion]{LMV22B}, and even in recent approaches based on gradient descent for the single- and multi-index models \citep[see e.g.,][and references therein]{pmlr-v247-damian24a,JMLR:v22:20-1288,bietti2023learninggaussianmultiindexmodels} the ``amount of oscillation'' of $f$ appears prominently and imposes additional sampling requirements (e.g., scaling as $d^{\mathcal{O}(L)}$ where $L$ is the number of vanishing moments in the Hermite polynomial basis, albeit it is not clear to us that such assumptions and sampling requirements are sharp). \MMvi{It seems an interesting question to us to investigate if this limitation can be overcome by estimators similar to ours with a cost still polynomial in $d$.
+In similar and related models, albeit not applicable to the nonlinear variable model introduced here, the estimators in \cite{10.5555/3122009.3122028} and \cite{ChenMekaPolys} do not require restrictive assumptions, so it may indeed the case that this restrictions are due to the specific family of estimators we introduce here.} \item the second shortcoming is that we have a second additive term, which we call {\em{curve approximation error}}, which does not vanish as $n$ tends to infinity.
 It is typically small, e.g., if external noise $\sigma_\zeta$ or the curvature $\norm{\gamma''}$ is small, and in fact it will vanish when external noise $\sigma_\zeta$ or curvature $\norm{\gamma''}$ vanishes.
 In the limiting case where the underlying curve $\gamma$ is a straight line segment, we have no curve approximation error, recovering the results of \citep{LMV22B}.
-Otherwise, the nonzero approximation error exists because we are using first-order approximations in the estimation of the local directions of the curve, and with noisy observations our technique for constructing the estimator does not allow us to consider local pieces below the scale of the noise.
-While it seems possible to use approximations of higher order, they would require significant additional computational complexity and more refined statistical analysis, possibly with minimal impact in practical applications, and are left to future work. \end{enumerate}
+Otherwise, the nonzero approximation error appears here because we are using first-order approximations in the estimation of the local directions of the curve, and with noisy observations our technique for constructing the estimator does not allow us to consider local pieces below the scale of the noise, no matter what the sample size.
+While it seems possible to use approximations of higher order, \MMvi{increasing with $n$, would allow us to obtain a term vanishing in $n$, } they would require significant additional computational complexity and more refined statistical analysis, possibly with minimal impact in practical applications, and are left to future work. \MMvi{It seems to us an interesting direction of future research to establish if this is an artifact of the use of inverse-regression techniques, or perhaps any polynomial (in $n$ and $D$) time algorithm would necessarily require similar hypotheses.} \end{enumerate} The computational complexity of constructing $\hF$ is near-optimal, while the complexity of evaluating $\hF$ at a new point could perhaps be reduced by carefully constructing a multi-scale data structure that of size $O(n\log n)$, similar to those used for fast near neighbor searches, that exploits the intrinsic 1-dimensionality of the curve $\gamma$ and of the family of slices, to achieve a $O(d\log n)$ cost of evaluating at each new point, albeit this is beyond the scope of this work.